-Brushed with sweet and savoury glaze packed with umami from the black garlic – these black garlic miso glazed eggplants (Nasu Dengaku) are quick and easy to make as a delicious snack or appetizer.
+Brushed with sweet and savoury glaze, packed with umami from the black garlic – this glazed black garlic miso eggplant (Nasu Dengaku) are quick and easy to make as a delicious snack or appetizer.

 - 6 chinese eggplants

 Black Garlic Miso Glaze

 - 2 tablespoons sake

 - In a food processor put in the black garlic, water, mirin, sake and miso and blitz it until it is smooth.
 (If you prefer a thinner glaze, add 1 more tablespoon of water)